 Top Tips for Sushi Making

-Book in for one of the School of Wok Sushi making classes with Yolanda here.
+To master the sushi making art, book in for one of the School of Wok Sushi making classes with our chef's here.